- Need gas-powered tree cutter?

 Need gas-powered tree cutter?

-The best gas chainsaw has a lot to do with your ideal motor size and, bar length for the user.
+According to Aaron Barnett of BangingToolbox: The best gas chainsaw has a lot to do with your ideal motor size and, bar length for the user.

-For maintenance work a top handle chain saw that can be operated with only one hand is recommended.
+For maintenance work, a top-handle chain saw that can be operated with only one hand is recommended.

 For tree cutting and for the use with an Alaskan mill attachment opt for a saw with at least 50cc.